WATCH: Traffic light yanked off line by Hurricane Ian, crashes in front of cops

 TAMPA, Fla.
-(WFLA) — An Tampa traffic light did not survive the harsh winds of Hurricane Ian, according to police.
+(WFLA) — A Tampa traffic light did not survive the harsh winds of Hurricane Ian, according to police.

 In an attempt to warn residents, the Tampa Police Department posted a video showing a traffic light falling off its line due to the heavy winds brought by Hurricane Ian.